Theatre of China: Song, Jin, and Yuan dynasties

 A form of theatre known as zaju began to be developed in the Song and Jin dynasties.
 Song and Jin zaju was a small-scale comic form of theatre, and was distinct from Yuan zaju with its own independent development.
 Music is incidental to Song Jin zaju with incomplete narratives.

 A mural depicting the Yuan zaju stage c.
 1324, found in the Guangsheng Temple of Shanxi province.

 Zaju became the dominant form of theatre during the Yuan dynasty in major cities such as Kaifeng, Luoyang and Lin'an.
 Yuan dynasty zaju was also known as Northern tune (北曲) to distinguish it from the Southern form nanxi.
 Zaju in the Yuan dynasty became a more sophisticated form that has a four- or five-act structure with a prologue.
 Each act is a musical piece based on a different gongdiao.
 It was performed by courtesans for the amusement of court or local government officials.
 Zaju plays were focused on the principal male (Sheng) and female (Dan) characters, with the singing courtesans playing the main male or female characters, but some are played exclusively by male actors.
 Over time subcategories of male and female roles (such as lead and supporting roles, young, old or comic roles) also emerged.

+Although the men and women who performed these dramas had very low social positions, writing dramas became a respectable activity among literati of the era.
 Among the best-known dramatists of the period were Guan Hanqing (many of his works survive, including The Injustice to Dou E), Wang Shifu (who wrote Romance of the Western Chamber), Ma Zhiyuan (whose representative work is Autumn in Han Palace, 漢宮秋), Ji Junxiang (best known for The Orphan of Zhao), and Bai Pu.
 Verses from Yuan zaju are considered one of the important forms of Chinese literature, yuanqu (元曲).